 “One way to stay committed to your goals is to establish the ‘why,’” said Regina Gurley, PA-C, Psychiatric Physician Assistant at Wayne UNC Health Care.
 “Your why is the reason for making the resolution in the first place – and it’s the foundation of any behavior change.”
 It’s also important, before making any lifestyle changes, to consult with a physician.

 1. Take time to eat.
-“Distracted eating often leads to overeating,” said Kali Williams, MS, RD, LDN, Registered Dietitian at The Center for Nutrition and Diabetes Health.
+“Distracted eating often leads to overeating,” said Kali Williams, MS, RD, LDN, Registered Dietitian / Certified Diabetes Educator at UNC Family Medicine at Rosewood.
 “Slowing down, paying attention to your food and setting your utensils down between bites, helps you enjoy your food more and more easily notice when you feel full.”

 2. Get better quality sleep.
 According to Johnny Williams, RPSGT, REEGT, Neurodiagnostic Supervisor for the Wayne UNC Sleep Lab, knocking the thermostat down to 68 degrees or lower before tucking into bed can improve sleep quality.
 “Also, darken your room with curtains or dim the display on your alarm clock,” said Williams.
 “Quality sleep not only improves your health; it also helps set you up to make better decisions throughout the day.”